youngkin/hugoblog/content/post/shiftregistersevensegdisplay.md

 This is the fourth article in a series that explores GPIO programming on a Raspberry Pi 3B+.
 It is a supplement to the [Sunfounder 7-Segment Display](https://docs.sunfounder.com/projects/raphael-kit/en/latest/1.1.4_7-segment_display_c.html) project.
 You can find the full series [here](https://youngkin.github.io/categories/gpio/).
 The code for the series can be found on [github](https://github.com/youngkin/gpio).

-Like the [Sunfounder RGB LED](https://docs.sunfounder.com/projects/raphael-kit/en/latest/1.1.2_rgb_led_c.html) project, there are some complicated aspects to this project that aren't well covered in the Sundfounder project documentation.
+Like the [Sunfounder RGB LED](https://docs.sunfounder.com/projects/raphael-kit/en/latest/1.1.2_rgb_led_c.html) project, there are some complicated aspects to this project that aren't well covered in the Sunfounder project documentation.
 The purpose of this article is to fill those gaps, specifically:

 1. What is a "shift register" (the 74HC595 chip)?
 2. What are the uses of a shift register?
 3. What is a 7-segment display?
-4. How is a shift register used on conjuction with a 7-segment display?
+4. How is a shift register used on conjunction with a 7-segment display?

 An additional goal of this article is to provide a more complete example of the capability of shift registers and 7-segment displays using a program written in C. This program is significantly more advanced in this area than the Sunfounder code.
 This article will also provide this same program written in Go.

-If you haven't worked with LEDs before you should consider having a look at my [Raspberry Pi GPIO in Go and C - Blinking LED](http://10.0.0.223:1313/post/sunfoundergpionotesled/) first.
+If you haven't worked with LEDs before you should consider having a look at my [Raspberry Pi GPIO in Go and C - Blinking LED](https://youngkin.github.io/post/sunfoundergpionotesled/) first.
 That article covers the basics of using an LED with Raspberry Pi GPIO and the associated C and Go libraries which isn't discussed in this article.

 ## Prerequisites